 Several interdisciplinary programs are worthy of special mention.
-These centers hold research workshops, visiting speaker series, and often provide additional research support for graduate students
+These centers hold research workshops, visiting speaker series, and often provide additional research support for graduate students.

 African American Studies Program